Kevin Pilkington: Coaching career

-On 16 September 2011, Pilkington was appointed goalkeeping coach of Northern Premier League Division One South side Ilkeston.
+On 16 September 2011, Pilkington was appointed goalkeeper coach of Northern Premier League Division One South side Ilkeston.
 He carried out the role in addition to his playing duties with Luton.
 On 20 February 2012, Pilkington was appointed goalkeeping coach of Notts County.
 He was released from his playing contract at Luton to take up the role and subsequently retired from playing.
 On 29 March 2013, he took to the field as a half-time substitute after Bartosz Białkowski was taken ill, and conceded one of the goals in a 2–1 defeat to Brentford at Griffin Park.
 On 1 February 2014 he again took to the field, conceding two goals, but making some key saves, in a 2–0 defeat to Preston North End at Deepdale.
 He left the club in January 2017.

 In January 2017, he joined the coaching staff at Cambridge United.
 He registered as a player at the Abbey Stadium for the 2018–19 season and was named on the substitutes bench in a 3–2 win over his former club Notts County on 11 August.
-He joined Barnsley's coaching staff in July 2019, leaving him at a club two division highers and closer to his Lincolnshire home.
+He joined Barnsley's coaching staff in July 2019, leaving him at a club two division higher and closer to his Lincolnshire home.

 In November 2021, he returned to Luton Town as their goalkeeper coach, working alongside Kevin Dearden.
+He assisted Alex Lawless when Lawless became caretaker manager in October 2025.